-- You will need to take three CHG showers.
-The first shower is 2 days before surgery, then the night before surgery, and the morning of surgery.
+- You will take two CHG showers.
+The first shower should be taken two days before surgery and the second shower the night before surgery.

-- With each shower, wash your hair as usual with your normal shampoo.
+- With each shower, if you are going to wash your hair, wash as usual with your normal shampoo.
 Rinse your hair and body thoroughly afterward to remove the residue.

-- Turn the water off before applying the CHG soap to prevent rinsing it off too soon.
-Apply CHG to your entire body from the jaw down.
-Do not get the soap in your eyes, ears, nose, mouth or genital area.
+- Turn water off before applying the CHG soap to prevent rinsing it off too soon.
+Apply the soap to your entire body from the jaw down, using a clean washcloth or your hands.
+Do not use CHG near your eyes, ears, nose or mouth.
 Wash thoroughly for five minutes, paying special attention to the area where your surgery will be performed.
 Do not scrub your skin too hard.
-Do not wash with your regular soap after using CHG.
+Do not wash with your regular soap after using the CHG.
 Turn the water back on and rinse your body well.

-- Pat yourself dry with a clean, soft towel after each shower.
-Then put on clean clothes or pajamas and sleep on freshly laundered bed linens.
-Do not apply any lotions, perfumes or powers after using CHG the day of surgery.
+- Pat yourself dry with a fresh, clean, soft towel after each shower.
+Put on clean clothes or pajamas.
+Use freshly laundered bed linens for the first night.

 - Do not apply any lotions, perfumes or powders after use.